 Can I build my own bat house?

 Many models are relatively easy to build if you are just slightly handy.
-There are also numerous premade bat houses available that you can purchase.
+You can download a free bat house construction plan from Bat Conservation International’s website.

-Cedarwood is an excellent choice because it is so durable and naturally prevents rot and decay.
-Avoid using treated wood, which could be undesirable or even harmful to the bats.
+Cedarwood is an excellent choice of material for your bat house because it is so durable and naturally prevents rot and decay.
+Avoid treated wood, which bats may not like and might even be harmful to them.

 This video guides viewers in making a bat box out of cedar fence posts and requires a circular saw.